brentley/ecsworkshop/content/capacity_providers/tabs/ec2.md

 cdk deploy --require-approval never
 ```

-By adding that small section of code, all of the necessary components to create an EC2 backed cluster will be created.
-This includes an Auto Scaling Group, Launch Configuration, etc.
+By adding that small section of code, all of the necessary components to add EC2 instances to the cluster will be created.
+This includes an Auto Scaling Group, Launch Configuration, ECS Optimized AMI, etc. For more information, see the [official cdk documentation.](https://docs.aws.amazon.com/cdk/api/latest/python/aws_cdk.aws_ecs/Cluster.html#aws_cdk.aws_ecs.Cluster.add_capacity)

-Once the deployment is complete, let's move back to the previous repo and start work on setting up cluster auto scaling.
+Once the deployment is complete, let's move back to the capacity provider demo repo and start work on setting up cluster auto scaling.

 ```bash
 cd ~/environment/ecsdemo-capacityproviders/ec2